Rmv-se-510/MovieRecommender_2.0_Fall24/README.md

 The following changes can take this project to an even greater level:

 1. Create page to only display movies of each director, actor, or genre when the name is clicked on.
-2. Enhance the user profile page.
+2. Enhance the user profile page to display liked, disliked, and saved movies in a clean way.
 3. Remove search functionality and suggest recommendations on home page based off user likes and dislikes.
 4. Phase 4 tested an expansion of the movies.csv and ratings.csv file from 9k movies and 100k ratings to 87k movies and 32M ratings, but did not include because it would be a great opportunity for a future phase to pick up these files from [MovieLens](https://grouplens.org/datasets/movielens/32m/) and figure out the best sampling method to incorporate the new data into the existing code.
+5. Improve recommendations response speed.

 Note: Our system can be virtually tested through Github Actions inbuilt feature of build and test queries using python.